karlospn/mytechramblings-site-source-code/content/posts/building-an-azure-devops-copilot-using-semantic-kernel-and-azure-openai.md

 ## **What does a SK plugin look like?**

 At a high-level, a plugin is a function that can be exposed to SK.
-The functions within plugins can then be orchestrated by an AI application to accomplish user request.
+The functions within plugins can then be orchestrated by an AI application to accomplish user requests.

 The following code is an example of a plugin capable of reading the text of a given document.